 PROBLEM CAUSE SOLUTION Load is easing down slowly The brake on the winch or ratchet dog are not installed correctly When load is in position, crank winch handles forward a half turn towards the lift to set the brake.
-You have serviced the winch and now the brake does not work at all.
-The brake ratchet or ratchet dog are not installed correctly Check the winch drawing in this manual and correct the installation problem.
 The winch is hard to crank down.
 The brake is over-engaged See Illustration and instructions below.
 The brake will not disengage See Illustration and instructions below.
-The idler gear is displaced Make sure that the idler rotates freely and the teeth on the idler gear are now worn.
+You have checked the winch and the brake does not work at all.
+The brake ratchet or ratchet dog are not installed correctly or are damaged and/or worn.
+Replace the winch.
 Safety Brake will not release Unit may not be in the vertical position.
 Place unit in vertical position and wind mast sections up to full extension.
 Unit is vertical and brakes will not release Mast section or carriage is too close to mast stop and does not have enough clearance between mast stops for brakes to release Use release hook to manually disengage safety brakes.
 Units is being serviced or unit is not in vertical position Brakes will engage if unit is horizontal or tilted off center Use release hook to disengage brakes.
 If none of these solutions seem to fix the problem Call Distributor's Customer Service Department